Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-The Hybrid felt different the moment I sat down: it had a slightly more “buoyant” base, and I didn’t sink as deep when I shifted my hips to get comfortable.
-I slept on the medium-firm feel through a full stretch of desk-heavy days, and my lower back felt more held up in the first hour of lying flat.
-Marcus, who’s quick to notice sagging under the pelvis, said the center stayed flatter for him than the all-foam mattress.
-Jenna and Ethan pushed motion tests hard—getting in and out, rolling, adjusting pillows—and the bed stayed calm, while the edge felt steadier when they used the outer third.
+The Hybrid felt different as soon as I sat down: there was more lift from the base, and I didn't sink as deeply when I shifted to get comfortable.
+I slept on the Medium-Firm option through a run of desk-heavy days, and my lower back felt better supported in the first hour lying flat.
+Marcus, who is quick to notice pelvic sag, said the center stayed flatter for him than the all-foam mattress.
+Jenna and Ethan pushed the motion tests—getting in and out, rolling, and readjusting pillows—and the surface stayed controlled.
+The edge also felt steadier when they used the outer third of the bed.

 What we liked